radzionc/resume/prompts/context.md

 ### Front-end Engineer at IOG (Sep 2021 - Feb 2022)

-At IOG, I worked on **Lace**, a Cardano light wallet built with React and TypeScript.
+At IOG, I worked on [Lace](https://www.lace.io/), a Cardano light wallet built with React and TypeScript.
 I was involved in developing the NFT gallery, balances, transaction history, and general product improvements.

 ### Front-end Engineer at Zerion (Oct 2020 - Aug 2021)

-At Zerion, I worked on the **Zerion web app** built with React and TypeScript.
+At Zerion, I worked on the [Zerion web app](https://app.zerion.io/) built with React and TypeScript.
 I was responsible for wallet management and integrations with different wallets, improving the user experience when exchanging tokens, adding staking features, and implementing internationalization support.

 ### Senior Software Engineer at Kontist (Jul 2019 - Sep 2020)